numbworks/nwtimetracking/docs/docs-nwtimetracking.md

 ## Introduction

-`nwtimetracking` is a `Jupyter Notebook` designed to analyze the Excel file I use to annotate the durations of all my sessions of extra work and continuos learning, so that I can run analyses on them.
+`nwtimetracking` is an application designed to run automated data analysis tasks on `Time Tracking.xlsx`.

-This software is born to overcome the lack of support for durations (timedeltas) in Excel.
+This file is the one I use to annotate the durations of all my sessions of extra work and continuos learning.
+This application is born to overcome the lack of support for durations (timedeltas) in Excel.

 This project may not be useful for many (not generic enough), but I decided to upload it to `Github` anyway, in order to showcase my way of working when I face similar data analysis tasks and I decide to tackle them with `Python` and `Jupyter Notebook`.